Legulysse/gugu-engine/Docs/Features/Datasheets.md

 Datasheets are used as static database objects.

+Datasheet classes are defined in a databinding xml definition file.
+The declared classes can be directly instanciated and edited in the Datasheet Editor as xml files, the editor will provide edition interfaces dynamically without the need of compiling anything.
+The xml definitions are also parsed to generate c++ code (classes definition, serialization methods, and factories), to allow gameplay code to directly retrieve strongly typed objects.
+Datasheets will handle inheritance, polymorphism, nested object instances, as well as references to other datasheets.

 ## Available Features

 - Classes : Classes can be defined as a collection of properties.